 Each of these lasers serves different purposes.
 The DEKA laser is meant to remove tissue and re-contour teeth.
 The Diagnodent is a laser that assists in quantifying the presence of decay in the surface of teeth.
 Read more about the dental technologies utilized by Kneib Dentistry.

 Although it depends on the procedure, in most cases anesthesia will be unnecessary.
 The CO2 Deka laser is much less painful than traditional tools such as a scalpel.
 The controlled temperature of the laser prevents the charring of tissue.
 It instantly sterilizes the wound and assists in forming blood clots.
 You will experience some soreness after the procedure, but it is not as intense as other oral surgery procedures.

 How do I know if I need laser surgery?

 If you have teeth that need to be removed or require crown lengthening for restoration, you are a likely candidate for laser surgery.
 The staff at Kneib Dentistry have all the expertise needed to determine the condition of your teeth and any necessary treatments.
 Book an appointment with us today if you are experiencing pain, discomfort, or missing teeth.

 How do I take care of my mouth after laser surgery?

-Just as with any intense dental procedure, it is recommended that you avoid sugary or acidic food and drink afterwards as to not irritate the sensitive tissue.
-Also try to consume soft foods and avoid intense activities.
-It will take about 2-4 weeks for your mouth to fully heal post-procedure, so be sure to follow your dentist's instructions for best results!
+Just as with any intense dental procedure, it is recommended that you avoid sugary or acidic food and drink afterward as to not irritate the sensitive tissue.
+Also, try to consume soft foods and avoid intense activities.
+It will take about 2-4 weeks for your mouth to fully heal post-procedure, so be sure to follow your dentist's instructions for the best results!